BloomTech-Labs/Labs26-Bridgegood-FE/README.md

-# Basic SPA

-For steps on how to work with this repository [please see here](https://docs.labs.lambdaschool.com/labs-spa-starter/)

 # BRIDGEGOOD

 BridgeGood is an organization that mentors aspiring designers in Oakland.
 They recently received a workspace for students to work in.
 We will be building a reservation and donation system for that workspace.
 Web students will focus on two user types: users and admin.
 You will be given hi-fi wireframes and be expected to ship to spec.